Domingo Faustino Sarmiento: Political background and exiles

 The first time Sarmiento was forced to leave home was with his uncle, José de Oro, in 1827, because of his military activities.
 José de Oro was a priest who had fought in the Battle of Chacabuco under General San Martín.
-Together, Sarmiento and de Oro went to San Francisco del Monte, in the neighbour province of San Luis.
+Together, Sarmiento and de Oro went to San Francisco del Monte de Oro, in the neighbour province of San Luis.
 He spent much of his time with his uncle learning and began to teach at the only school in town.
 Later that year, his mother wrote to him asking him to come home.
 Sarmiento refused, only to receive a response from his father that he was coming to collect him.
 His father had persuaded the governor of San Juan to send Sarmiento to Buenos Aires to study at the College of Moral Sciences (Colegio de Ciencias Morales).

 Soon after Sarmiento's return, the province of San Juan broke out into civil war and Facundo Quiroga invaded Sarmiento's town.
 As historian William Katra describes this "traumatic experience":

 Unable to attend school in Buenos Aires due to the political turmoil, Sarmiento chose to fight against Quiroga.
 He joined and fought in the unitarian army, only to be placed under house arrest when San Juan was eventually taken over by Quiroga after the battle of Pilar.
 He was later released, only to join the forces of General Paz, a key unitarian figure.